Lie symmetry analysis of the two-Higgs-doublet model field equations

 Of particular interest are symmetries of the action integral

-since they (if Lie-type) generate Noether currents, and usually lifts to the quantized theory.
+since they, if they are of Lie type, generate Noether currents and are usually preserved in the quantized theory.
 As mentioned in Section \ref{sect:intro}, a transformation is called a {variational symmetry} of a theory, if the transformation leaves the action integral of the theory invariant,